Koshinski Asset Management Inc. Sells 477 Shares of Invesco 1-30 Laddered Treasury ETF (NASDAQ:PLW)

-Koshinski Asset Management Inc. decreased its position in shares of Invesco 1-30 Laddered Treasury ETF (NASDAQ:PLW – Get Rating) by 8.6% in the 4th quarter, according to its most recent 13F filing with the SEC.
-The firm owned 5,066 shares of the company’s stock after selling 477 shares during the quarter.
-Koshinski Asset Management Inc.’s holdings in Invesco 1-30 Laddered Treasury ETF were worth $185,000 at the end of the most recent quarter.
+Koshinski Asset Management Inc. cut its position in shares of Invesco 1-30 Laddered Treasury ETF (NASDAQ:PLW – Get Rating) by 8.6% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 5,066 shares of the company’s stock after selling 477 shares during the quarter.
+Koshinski Asset Management Inc.’s holdings in Invesco 1-30 Laddered Treasury ETF were worth $185,000 as of its most recent filing with the Securities & Exchange Commission.

 Recommended Stories